Breeding stunning Maine Coon Cats for health, temperament, and joy

 What organization are you registered with?

+What colors are your breeding cats?
 (Do your research and know the color names yourself.
 A breeder should give you the official name of the color that is the standard across the world.
 Unofficial color names would be a red flag)

 What colored kittens do you produce?